browserlondon/node-wwwfier/README.md

 ## node-wwwfier.js

-This code uses 301 redirects to send raw domains to __www__.domain.tld.
+A very simple program that uses SEO friendly 301 redirects to send raw domains to __www__.domain.tld.
 This is very useful when you have a site hosted behind a ELB on AWS which doesn't have a static IP and only a CNAME.
-The DNS RFC prevents you pointing a domain.tld to a CNAME.
+The DNS RFC prevents you pointing a domain.tld to a CNAME so it can be very useful tool for your site.

+The service can also be used to strip __www.__ from a URL and uses a 301 to send you back to the raw domain.

 ### Requirements

-node-wwwfier has been tested on nodejs 0.6.12+
+node-wwwfier has been tested on nodejs 0.6.12+ and uses these components:

     nodejs
     express
     cluster

 ### Install and Run

+Run these commands from your shell:

     ## Install requirements
     npm install express